 Box Makers – Custom Box Quote

 A wide variety of box styles can be made at Makkipak.
 Made to measure boxes reduces packaging material and will enhance your green image.
+Do your bit with a snug fit.
 Here is a list of the most popular conventional (no tooling required) and die cut (tooling required) styles available

 Conventional Case Styles - In most cases no tooling is required

 Similar to 0201, but flaps at 1 end only.
 Can be supplied with a glued or stitched join.
 When inverted it can be used as a “tea-cosy” style case over a pallet.

 The outer flaps on both ends fully overlap.
 Often used for heavy objects, when security is an issue or to avoid damage to the product when opening the box with a knife/scissors along the taped seal.

 Box and Lid with the glue/stitch flaps on the same side.
 The lid can be full depth or less, as specified.
 Mostly supplied flat and will need tape, glue or stitches to assemble.

 Unassembled box and lid.
 The lid can be full depth or less, as specified.
 Normally supplied flat and will need to be glued, taped or stitched.
 We can also supply assembled.